 There are two formulas for calculating the internal rate of return – do not be daunted by the size of them!
 There are tools and software, such as Microsoft Excel, for calculating the internal rate of return.
 However, it is critical to know what data to submit into the tool to generate a useable calculation.

+The first formula is used for complex cash flows with multiple periods, while the second works for investments with a single initial outlay and single final return.
 Project managers should be familiar with the IRR formula so that even if software is used for the calculation, stakeholder questions about the method can be addressed.

 Internal Rate of Return (IRR) Key Points for Project Management